 - Aware Super Pty Ltd ABN 11 118 202 672 AFSL 293340 is the trustee of Aware Super ABN 53 226 460 365. - You can gain access to your sensitive information held by us by contacting us on the above number.
-We reserve the right to postpone access while a claim is under consideration. - We collect sensitive information about you primarily to: - assess eligibility for and arrange insurance cover - assess entitlement to and pay a death benefit to which your beneficiary/s or your estate may become entitled - assess entitlement to and pay a disability benefit (including any insured component) to which you may become entitled provide appropriate information and advice about insurance features that may be relevant to you.

-In respect of the purposes listed, the types of organisations to which we usually disclose sensitive information include:
+We reserve the right to postpone access while a claim is under consideration.

+We collect sensitive information about you primarily to:

+- assess eligibility for and arrange insurance - assess entitlement to pay a death benefit to which your beneficiary/s or your estate may become entitled - assess entitlement to pay a disability benefit (including any insured component) to which you may become entitled - provide appropriate information and advice about insurance features that may be relevant to you. - in respect of the purposes listed, the types of organisations to which we usually disclose sensitive information include: - the fund's insurer and underwriter - regulators and other Commonwealth Government agencies, such as the Australian Financial Complaints Authority (AFCA) - professional advisers - medical practitioners and medico-legal consultants - other product providers who administer products on behalf of us - service providers including, but not limited to, internationally-based providers of internet, data storage and data access services and systems which may be located in countries including Germany, the United Kingdom, United States, Canada and New Zealand.

-- the fund's insurer and underwriter - the fund's administrator who administer products on behalf of us - regulators and other Commonwealth Government agencies, such as the Australian Financial Complaints Authority (AFCA) - professional advisers - medical practitioners and medico-legal consultants - service providers including, but not limited to, internationally-based providers of internet, data - storage and data access services and systems which may be located in countries including Germany, the United Kingdom, United States Canada and New Zealand. - We are required to collect information to meet our obligations under relevant law, including the Superannuation Industry (Supervision) Act 1993 & Regulations.
-The main consequences of you not providing all or part of your sensitive information to us are: - Our insurer may be unable to assess your eligibility for insurance - We and/or our insurer may be unable to assess whether you (or your beneficiary/s or estate) are entitled to a death or disability benefit (including any insured benefit) - processing of your death or disability claim may be delayed - Our insurer may be unable to pay you any insured benefit to which you, your beneficiary/s or your estate may become entitled - We may be unable to correctly calculate any death benefit to which your beneficiary/s or your estate may become entitled - We may be unable to distribute a death benefit or pay a disability benefit to you.
+We are required to collect information to meet our obligations under relevant law, including the Superannuation Industry (Supervision) Act 1993 and Regulations.
+The main consequences of you not providing all or part of your sensitive information to us are:

+- our insurer may be unable to assess your eligibility for insurance - we and/or our insurer may be unable to assess whether you (or your beneficiary/s or estate) are entitled to a death or disability benefit (including any insured benefit) - processing of your death or disability claim may be delayed - our insurer may be unable to pay you any insured benefit to which you, your beneficiary/s or your estate may become entitled - we may be unable to correctly calculate any death benefit to which your beneficiary/s or your estate may become entitled - we may be unable to distribute a death benefit or pay a disability benefit to you.